 The Simmer System: how to introduce change into organizations that don't really want to do it.

-If you already bought the book but haven't yet created an account, register here.
+If you already bought one of the paid Simmer System books but haven't yet created an account, register here.
 The current passphrase is the answer to the question:

 "What are the first 3 words of Chapter 8 (not counting the headings)?"

 or at the very top right corner of the page.
 Whatever works for you!

 Your organization tried changing the ways it operates before.

 Not much happened, except that everybody got mad for a while.

 it's going to work.

 You'll learn how to bring order out of chaos ...